 Lockdown changed the way restaurants across the city operate – many turned into takeaway businesses overnight and those that weren’t able to send out hot food for delivery came up with a new option; the DIY meal kit.
 They put together a box of ingredients, which you then cook at home, meaning you can get a taste of your fave restaurant and feel like a pro chef in the kitchen.
-Now we’re in lockdown 2.0, here are the best of the bunch to order…
+Here are the best of the bunch to order…

 Club Mexicana – Taco ’bout a fiesta.
 Club Mexicana now deliver their infamous vegan tacos nationwide for people to recreate in the comfort of their own home.
 The menu changes monthly and they make it very easy for you put the Mexican feast together.
 The Al Pastor taco box features Club Mexicana’s homemade al pastor seitan, marinated in Meriel’s secret chilli adobo sauce, accompanied by fresh corn tortillas and Taco toppings like caramelised pineapple, red onion and a zingy salsa verde with coriander, and chilli lime seasoning.

 Smith & Wollenksy – Raise the steaks at home with one of these Smith & Wollensky boxes.
 You can choose from a monster 28 day dry-aged, grass-fed Irish tomahawk; 28 dry-aged USDA bone-in-rib-eye; or USDA fillet, and each cut comes with whipped potatoes, creamed spinach and peppercorn sauce for you to have on the side.
 And if you happen to be in a big household, the boxes can be scaled up to feed four and six people….bring on the meat sweats.